 Your insurance plan documents are the documents of truth.
-As a parent of a special needs child, it is important to read through the insurance plan documents.
+As a parent of a special needs child, it is important to read through the insurance plan documents with a fine-tooth comb.
 Make sure that a service is a provided one before you seek care.
 BUT just because it is stated in your policy as a provided service DOES NOT mean it will be approved.
 The trend with health insurance companies is to deny services and hope that you will not proceed with an appeal.
 If you give up, it will save the insurance company money.

 It is important that your paperwork is in order prior to obtaining medical services/treatment or DME (Durable Medical Equipment).
-Make sure the prescription is properly filled.
+Make sure the prescriptions are properly filled.
 This will reduce the “red flags” that health insurances companies rely on as an easy way to issue a denial.

 To support your effort as a parent advocate, it may behoove you to have your child’s physician provide a statement of “medical necessity”.
-This is a letter that explains the diagnosis/condition, why the prescription was written and the expected positive outcomes as well as any negative effects the patient might incur if the prescription is not filled.
+This is a letter that explains the diagnosis/condition, why the prescriptions were written and the expected positive outcomes as well as any negative effects the patient might incur if the prescriptions are not filled.
 The letter must be signed by the physician and must include their credentials.
 Medical necessity letters are vitally important when seeking nursing care.